As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 You can polish them, although you don’t want to use anything too abrasive.
 Skip the compound, and just hit them up with a polish, such as Meguiars Ultimate Polish.
 Do this before installing the ceramic coating or applying wax.

 With that said, it’s also worth mentioning that quick waxes can be useful for those who don’t want to install a ceramic coating.
 A liquid wax and a foam pad are great as well, but a spray wax is even easier to apply.
-Meguiars Ultimate Quik Wax and Turtle Wax ICE Seal N Shine Hybrid Sealant.
+Meguiars Ultimate Quik Wax and Turtle Wax ICE Seal N Shine are both great products.